HarisonLacey/the-sour-lemon-movie-reviews/README.md

 # The Sour Lemon Movie Reviews

-This is a MERN stack application that lets users review their favourite movies.
+This is a MERN stack application built from scratch that lets users review their favourite movies.

 This application uses Passport.js and JSON Web Tokens to authenticate users.